Want the Open Secret for Successful Supply Chain Management?

 Another way you’ll prepare for a positive customer experience is with payment processing.
 Is payment due when an order is placed, or after delivery?
 Will customers pay your company directly or through a payment processor?

-Even after the customer has received the product, you’ll need to be available to provide any after-sales services or support.
-Maybe this includes returns or exchanges, a help-desk, or receiving feedback from customers!
+When the customer has received the product, you’ll need to be available to provide any after-sales services or support.
+This can include returns or exchanges, a help-desk, or receiving feedback from customers.

 Challenges facing Supply Chain Management